 From here the choice is yours.
 If you are self-sufficient, there is bush camping available in the nearby National Parks, and more local accommodation options can be found in the many small towns nearby.
 If you are joining us for the Grand Finale of the Grand Tour at Walker Swamp the following day, you may want to look at options around Dunkeld or Hamilton.

 This event is free but tickets are limited.
 To confirm your booking we simply ask that you make a donation (of any amount) to Nature Glenelg Trust to help cover the costs of the event(s) and support our work restoring nature.
 You only need to make one donation if you are attending multiple events.
 A donation can be made by following this link: https://www.paypal.com/donate/...

 This is a self-driving and self-catering event and will involve walking through uneven terrain.
-There is a toilet on the property.
+There is a toilet at Mt Vandyke, but not in Discovery Bay Coastal Park.
 We recommend you bring:

 - appropriate clothing for cold, wet weather and/or hot, sunny weather